alban-read/Scheme-Windows-Tiled-Shell/README.md

 Provides a simple alternative to a terminal; creates a workspace type interface; prevents text rushing off the screen; places results and output into different panes from the script source.

-- Uses tiled panes rather than overlapping windows; there are several standard arrangements that rearrange the panes in a useful way.
+- Uses tiled panes rather than overlapping windows
+  - with several standard arrangements that rearrange the panes in a useful way.
 - Provides a graphical output pane; for drawings and animations.
 - I use versions of this application to write apps that script dozens of C libraries; Chez Scheme is very good at that.